Krutarth007/DP-FL-AE-Clinical-TimeSeries/README.md

 This repository contains the full codebase and experiment pipeline for the manuscript:

-> **"Benchmarking Differentially Private Federated Learning for Time-Series Reconstruction: Comparative Evaluation of Autoencoder Models on Real-World FHIR-Standardized EHR Data"**
+> **"A FHIR-Standardized Federated Framework for Privacy-Preserving and Interoperable Clinical Time-Series Reconstruction"**
-> *Submitted to the Health Information Science and Systems (HISS).*
+> *Submitted to the Health and Technology (Springer).*

 The project benchmarks three deep sequence Autoencoder architectures—**Conv1D-AE**, **BiLSTM-AE**, and **Transformer-AE**—within a **Differentially Private Federated Learning (DP-FL)** framework using real clinical time-series data derived from **MIMIC-IV** and transformed into the **FHIR** interoperability standard.